abdulrahmanonimisi/Platform-Explorers-Cohort-1/d365-power-platform/use-case-1.md

 ## Submission of the task
 1. Create a presentation slide and give a Presentation on the next call
-2. Week 1: Complete use case 1 and use case 2
+2. Week 1: Complete use case 1
 3. Submit online by using the hashtags and tagging Platform Explorers and the coach